danfuzz/samizdat/doc/library-guide/core.Peg/README.md

 new state that represents the successful parse.
 If unsuccessful, returns void.

-A successful call to this method is expected to "consume" zero or more elements from the input generator and add *exactly* one item to the trailing context.
+A successful call to this method is expected to "consume" zero or more items from the input generator and add *exactly* one item to the trailing context.

 <br><br>
 ### Method Definitions: `ParserState` protocol

-`ParserState` includes all of the methods of `Generator`, and in addition:

 #### `.addContext(value) -> :ParserState`